Lucie24601/Mutational_order_cancer_hallmarks_primary_metastasis/README.md

 # Mutational_order_cancer_hallmarks_primary_metastasis
 This code shows how to order the hallmarks of cancer in normal (GTEx), primary(TCGA, PCAWG), metastatic (Hartwig) tissues.
+The data used is public for TCGA (for pancancer) and GTEx (normal tissues).
+You can find the data used on https://zenodo.org/records/10805608.

 For each dataset, the analysis is organised in the following scales: